Clothing fetish

 Clothing fetishism or garment fetishism is a sexual fetish that revolves around a fixation upon a particular article or type of clothing, a particular fashion or uniform, a costume or a person dressed in such a style.

-The clinical definition of a sexual fetish would require that a person be fixated on a specific garment to the extent that it exists as a recurrent (or exclusive) stimulus for sexual gratification.
+The clinical definition of a sexual fetish requires that a person be fixated on a specific garment to the extent that it exists as a recurrent (or exclusive) stimulus for sexual gratification.

 An individual with a clothing fetish may be aroused by the sight of a person wearing a particular garment, like a costume or a uniform, or by wearing the clothing themselves.
 The arousal may come from the look one achieves by wearing the clothes or the way it feels while it is being worn.
 In the latter case, arousal may originate from the way its fabric feels (see clothing fetish by fabric type) or from the way the garment feels and functions as a whole (restrictive clothing being an example).

 Others may also derive pleasure from collecting or destroying the fetishised garments.